 It's just gone 4 PM in Hamburg, and Helena Hauff has awoken after a late night out playing pool with a minor hangover in tow.
-With her debut album Discreet Desires set to come collectively on Actress's Werkdiscs label and Ninja Tune this fall, the German DJ and producer is gearing up for its release by doing the opposite of what many others would be doing in her shoes—she's taking most of September off to go on holiday and stay in working on more music.
+With her debut album Discreet Desires set to come out collectively on Actress's Werkdiscs label and Ninja Tune this fall, the German DJ and producer is gearing up for its release by doing the opposite of what many others would be doing in her shoes—after spending the summer touring extensively, she's taking most of September off to go on holiday and stay in working on more music.

 "To be honest, I never think, I have an album coming out so I need to plan things out and go on tour," Hauff muses.
 "I don't actually believe it makes a difference.
 Nor do I get not wanting to release records during the summer either.
 I don't understand or operate in these industry-focused types of ways."